mentayuri1-dot/webhook/README.md

 2. Ensure the `LISTEN_PORT` is accessible (configure firewall if needed)
 3. Run the application

+### Using with Dokploy

+The application includes a Procfile for deployment with Dokploy:

+1. Push your code to a Git repository
+2. Connect Dokploy to your repository
+3. Dokploy will automatically detect and deploy the application

 ### Using with Ngrok (for local testing)

 If you want to test with a local machine: